KlickyMao/emqx-enterprise-docs-en/cli.rst

 subscriptions
 -----------------

-Query the sbuscrition table of the broker.
+Query the subscription table of the broker.

 +--------------------------------------------+--------------------------------+
 | subscriptions list                         | List all subscriptions         |